cdgrgis/tic-tac-toe-client/README.md

 ## User stories

-  1. As a user, I want to be able to start a new game
+  1. As a user, I want to be able to start a new game.
-  2. as a user, I want to be able to play with a friend
+  2. as a user, I want to be able to play with a friend.
-  3. As a user, I want to be able to sign in and out
+  3. As a user, I want to be able to sign in and out.
-  4. As a user, I want to know who won
+  4. As a user, I want to know who won.
-  5. As a user, I want to have a record of past games
+  5. As a user, I want to be able to click on a square and have an X or O populate.

 ## Wireframes